mandresm/git4teams_exercise/README.md

 Frau Wegener

 ## Birthday card (text)
+Who does know what the new year brings, but we hope it will be great year!!
 You are the best Mary Smith!
 Happy Birthday!
 I hope your party is fun.
 Congratulations dearest Mary Smith!!!
 You are so nice lady!:) I hope your lifepath brings you happiness and light!:)
 New year of life like a spring should bring the flowers!